c0xa/get_next_line/README.md

 - [:uk: ENG](./README.md) - English documentation

 # About
-This is programm for read from file written on C.It returns a line read from a file descriptor, without the newline.
+This is programm for read from file written on C .It returns a line read from a file descriptor, without the newline.
 The bonus part
 works with more than one file.